Relaxation timescales and electron-phonon coupling in optically-pumped YBa$_2$Cu$_3$O$_{6+x}$ revealed by time-resolved Raman scattering

 \section{Abstract}

-Quantum matter with striking properties has recently been generated by driving materials with ultrafast laser pulses.
-However, observing these phases by following a single property as a function of time after photoexcitation provides a limited picture.
-We directly tracked hot phonons and transient heating in a high temperature superconductor YBa$_2$Cu$_3$O$_{6.9}$ by time-resolved Raman scattering with time-resolution of 220 fs.
-In addition, we used the hardening of the Raman-active apical oxygen phonon right after photoexcitation as an indirect probe of hot electrons, which equilibrated with hot phonons around 0.5 ps.
-Analysis based on the two-temperature model revealed temperature-independent electron-phonon coupling with $\lambda \approx $ 0.07 as well as significant anharmonicity that increased with temperature.
-It is essential to reduce this anharmonicity to generate longer lived nonequilibrium states in copper oxides.
-We also discuss new insights into photoinduced superconductivity recently reported at lower doping that follow from these results.
+Time resolved measurements provide a new way to disentangle complex interactions in quantum materials due to their different timescales.
+We used pump-probe Raman scattering to investigate the apical oxygen vibration in YBa$_2$Cu$_3$O$_{6.9}$ under nonequilibrium conditions.
+Time-dependence of the phonon population demonstrated strong electron-phonon coupling.
+Most importantly, the phonon shifts to a higher energy due to transient smearing of the Fermi surface in a remarkable agreement with theory.
+We also discuss new insights into photoinduced superconductivity reported at lower doping that follow from these results.

 Driving quantum materials with electromagnetic fields can generate novel phases and states away from thermal equilibrium \cite{Wang453, RevModPhys.82.2731, tengdin2018critical, PhysRevB.83.125102, ehrke2011photoinduced}.
 Recently reported signatures of superconductivity at elevated temperatures in photoexcited copper oxides and intercalated fullerenes are particularly interesting but still enigmatic \cite{hu_optically_2014,mitrano_possible_2016,budden2020evidence,Liu_2020,PhysRevB.90.100503,cremin2019photoenhanced,takabayashi2016unconventional}.
 In most of these experiments the ultrafast laser pulse (pump) drives or photoexcites the system and another ultrafast pulse (probe) takes snapshots of a specific property as a function of pump-probe time delay.
-For example infrared (IR) reflectivity probes the optical response, and x-ray diffraction is sensitive to the crystal structure.
 Such experiments also elucidate energy flows between phonons, electrons, and magnons providing a way to determine the strength of different interactions.

-This work focuses on relaxation timescales and interactions between electrons and phonons in a prototypical copper oxide superconductor, YBa$_2$Cu$_3$O$_{6.9}$.
+This work focuses on relaxation timescales and interactions between electrons and phonons in a prototypical copper oxide superconductor, YBa$_2$Cu$_3$O$_{6+x}$.